pro-vim/neovim-vim-diff/README.txt

 .
 The vim.lsp Lua module --- a framework for building LSP plugins.
 [WIP] .
 Nvim integrates the tree-sitter library for incremental parsing of buffers.
   It does not provide the tree-sitter parsers, these must be built separately.
-  Provides tree-sitter AST (CST?) queries and syntax highlighting.
+  Provides tree-sitter syntax tree queries and syntax highlighting.
 [WIP]

 Events:
 .
 BufModifiedSet --- After the 'modified' value of a buffer has been changed.